Ada-Calymus/GATK-WGS-Pipeline/README.md

 # GATK-WGS-Pipeline

 A workflow following GATK steps for WGS processing.
-Alignment from paired-end reads from Illumina Novaseq 6000, to .bam files and generating .vcf files
+Alignment from paired-end reads from Illumina Novaseq 6000, to .bam files and generating .vcf files.
+See contained bash script.